yufu-wang/tram/README.md

 ## Prepare data
 Register at [SMPLify](https://smplify.is.tue.mpg.de) and [SMPL](https://smpl.is.tue.mpg.de), whose usernames and passwords will be used by our script to download the SMPL models.
 In addition, we will fetch trained checkpoints and an example video.
 Note that thirdparty models have their own licenses.

-Run the following to fetch all models and checkpoints to `data/`
+Run the following to fetch all models and checkpoints to `data/`.
+It also downloads `example_video.mov` for the demo.
 ```Bash
 bash scripts/download_models.sh
 ```